Mihara/lotw-trust/README.md

 There is currently no way for us to know if a user's certificate has been revoked or not.
 LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.
 I doubt they have set up the machinery for revoking certificates at all, in fact.

 Similarly, there is no way to prevent someone from using an expired certificate, since they can set the clock to what they want.

-### RSA keys

-`lotw-trust` currently assumes that LoTW issues and will forever issue only RSA-based x509 certificates.
-This is not guaranteed.
-In fact, it'd be better if they switched to something more modern, even if I would have to code to handle that.

 ### General caveats